vrurg/vrurg.github.io/_posts/2021-01-22-Cro-RPC-JSON-Release.md

 ## Error Handling

 This was perhaps the biggest nightmare.
-As it is always with asychronous code.
+As it is always with asynchronous code.
 But, hopefully, I finally got it done right.
 For synchronous code and class method calls the module should now do all is needed to properly handle any exception leaked from the user code.
 For JSON-RPC method calls this would mean